themalkolm/packer-builder-vagrant/README.md

 Note that this plugin does _very_ little.
 It simply generates a proper `source_path` value and hands over control to the packer itself.
 This means you can always run exactly the same template without this plugin by simply providing `source_path` explicitly.

-It is up to you to verify that vagrant is working.
-Packer is working (by running your template without this plugin).
+* You need to verify that vagrant is working.
+* You need to verify that packer is working by running your template without this plugin.
+* You need to make sure that plugin is compiled for your packer version.

 Only then you should start blaming this plugin for not working.
-The easiest way is to clone this repo and run tests I use myself to verify everything is still working:
+The easiest way is to clone this repo and run tests I use myself to verify everything is still kind of OK:

 ```
 $ git clone https://github.com/themalkolm/packer-builder-vagrant.git